 As you may see, the dynamics involved are pretty much similar, and everything is about learning a group of differentiated skills in order to improve in different areas.

 Assuming you’ve already some base on the other areas, if you don’t have a vocabulary your communication skills will be not consistent and you’ll fail in expressing your ideas.
-You need for something that can be helpful for you to achieve this purpose.
-You need to improve your vocabulary to be able to face any new life situation in which the knowledge of the language will be in demand.
+You need something that can be helpful for you to achieve this purpose.
+You need to improve your vocabulary to be able to face any new living situation in which the knowledge of the language will be in demand.

 Imagine you’re in a new city and you’re forced to look at or listen to the translator every time to ask for information.
 It will take a lot of time and your communication won’t be that efficient.
 You’ll have to rely on people’s patience and sometimes this can be tricky…

 It’s the same with music: the more you’ll master the language, the more your speaking will be fluent and your ideas will be transformed into something achievable for your listeners, something beautiful and clear to listen to.